-(1) Options to purchase 9,851,111 and 8,425,822 shares were outstanding for the three months ended March 31, 2005 and 2006, respectively, but were not included in the computation of diluted earnings per share because the options' exercise price was greater than the average market price of the common shares for the respective periods.
+(1) Options to purchase 8,940,201 shares were outstanding for both the three months and nine months ended September 30, 2005, and options to purchase 6,539,344 shares were outstanding for both the three months and nine months ended September 30, 2006, but were not included in the computation of diluted earnings per share because the options' exercise price was greater than the average market price of the common shares for the respective periods.

-In accordance with EITF 04-8, because all of the 2.875% contingently convertible senior notes and approximately \$572 million of the 3.75% contingently convertible senior notes (subsequent to the August 2005 exchange discussed in Note 9) provide for settlement of the principal portion in cash rather than stock, the Company excludes the portion of the conversion value of these notes attributable to their principal amount from its computation of diluted earnings per share from continuing operations.
+In accordance with EITF 04-8, because all of the 2.875% contingently convertible senior notes and approximately \$572 million of the 3.75% contingently convertible senior notes (subsequent to the August 2005 exchange discussed in Note 10) provide for settlement of the principal portion in cash rather than stock, the Company excludes the portion of the conversion value of these notes attributable to their principal amount from its computation of diluted earnings per share from continuing operations.
 The Company includes the conversion spread in the calculation of diluted earnings per share when the average market price of the Company's common stock in the respective reporting period exceeds the conversion price.
-The conversion prices for the 2.875% and the 3.75% contingently convertible senior notes are \$12.66 and \$11.44, respectively.
+The conversion prices for the 2.875% and the 3.75% contingently convertible senior notes were \$12.66 and \$11.44, respectively, at September 30, 2006.

-(12) REPORTABLE BUSINESS SEGMENTS
+(13) REPORTABLE BUSINESS SEGMENTS